 Public Health (Non-communicable Disease)

-The WUN Public Health Global Challenge emphasizes a life-course approach to opportunities for addressing non-communicable diseases especially in low and middle income countries and transitioning populations but also in developed societies where there are social disparities in risk.
+The WUN Public Health Global Challenge emphasizes a life-course approach to opportunities for addressing non-communicable diseases (NCDs) especially in low and middle income countries and transitioning populations but also in developed societies where there are social disparities in risk.
 This focus is based on substantial evidence for the inextricable linkage between maternal, perinatal, infant, childhood factors and adult lifestyle factors that accumulate and contribute to the risk of developing NCDs later in life.
 It is recognised that some non-communicable diseases are linked to communicable disease and some have genetic predisposing factors.

 Particular attention will be paid to both population- and individual-based approaches to increase access to education, to promote nutritional and health literacy and physical activity in children, adolescents and parents and to empowering women, both to reduce the burden of NCDs and to provide other benefits such as gender equality and promoting neurocognitive capacities.

 The importance of socio-demographic and environmental factors underlies the importance of links with ongoing global initiatives, in particular the Millennium Development Goals and the development of the new Sustainability Development Framework, which highlights the importance of maternal and child health, food security, climate change and sustainability to global public health.